Reasons to recommend Ikseon-dong hanok cafes (Seoul Coffee & Silladang)

-Last Saturday, around 4 PM, I finished some work in Dongdaemun.
-The weather was just too perfect to go straight home, so I started walking along the Cheonggyecheon Stream with a friend toward some Ikseon-dong Hanok Cafes to grab a sweet dessert and a solid cup of coffee.
-The place was buzzing with life—couples on dates, families out for a stroll, and travelers from all over the world enjoying the sunshine.
-We even got lucky enough to spot a mother duck and her ducklings swimming between the lush grass and the clear water along the way.
+Last Saturday around 4 p.m., I finished work in Dongdaemun.
+The weather was too nice to head straight home, so I met up with a friend and we started walking along Cheonggyecheon to enjoy some sweet desserts and a cup of coffee at Ikseon-dong hanok cafés .
+The area was bustling with couples on dates, families out for a stroll, and tourists enjoying their trip to Seoul.
+As I was walking along the Cheonggyecheon Stream toward Gwanghwamun, I happened to spot a mother duck and her ducklings swimming together among the grass.

 Seoul Coffee entrance in Ikseon-dong Hanok village